Open-STEM/IntroToRoboticsV2/course/driving/helpful_drivetrain_functions.rst

-Calling drive functions
+Helpful Drivetrain Functions
 =======================

-Driving straight and turning in place are two things you'll be doing a lot with your XRP.
-Since these are such common tasks, **XRPLib** has built in functions to do them for you accurately.
+Throughout this module, we've explored different ways to drive forwards and turn, through setting efforts, speeds, and reading the encoders.
+However, XRPLib also provides some handy functions to easily drive straight some distance and perform a point turn for some angle.
 These functions use more complicated calculations than you did in your :code:`drive_distance` function to ensure that the XRP drives smoothly and exactly to the right distance every time.